top of page

 What Is the Pitch Deck Competition Slide

 The competition slide is where you prove you’ve done your homework.
-It’s the part of your pitch deck that shows who else is in the game, how they’re playing, and—most importantly—why you’ve got the winning strategy.
+It’s the part of your pitch deck that shows who else is in the game, how they’re playing, and (most importantly) why you’ve got the winning strategy.

-Think of it as your “market battlefield” snapshot.
 You map out the key players, what they offer, and how you compare.
 This can be done with a simple chart, a 2x2 matrix, or even a feature comparison table.
 The goal isn’t to trash competitors (investors hate that) but to position yourself in a way that makes it obvious you’ve got an edge—whether that’s better pricing, faster delivery, superior technology, or a unique business model.

 Why Making a Good Competition Slide is a Challenge